-- 1. Describe their mission, structure, scope of current activities, experience, and capacity to meet the deliverables outlined in this RFA; - 2.
-Describe how existing resources, materials, and partnerships can be leveraged to educate the communities and congregations; - 3.
-Describe the team who will work on this initiative, including anyone that would be hired to run this work;
+- 1. Describe their mission, structure, scope of current activities, experience, and capacity to meet the requirements and deliverables outlined in this RFA. - 2.
+Describe how existing resources, materials, and partnerships can be leveraged to implement and sustain the initiative. - 3.
+Describe the team who will work on this initiative, including anyone that would be hired to implement and sustain the initiative. - 4.
+Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise; and,